 It is important for health practitioners to recognize when certain medical conditions may impact the ability of an individual to safely partake in some activities.

 In particular, hypersomnia can negatively affect patients’ driving ability, as they are more prone to falling asleep while driving.
-For this reason, it is important that the doctor-patient consultation discussing these issues clearly and patients who are unfit to drive may require their drivers’ license to be suspended, which is the physician’s legal responsibility.
+For this reason, it is important that these issues are clearly discussed during the the doctor-patient consultation.
+Patients who are unfit to drive may require their drivers’ license to be suspended, which is the physician’s legal responsibility.